Nurina Ally – Executive Director

 Asiphe is from Phillipi, Cape Town.
 Her passion for social justice stems from her experiences growing up in a disadvantaged community with limited access to resources.
 She obtained her LLB at the University of the Western Cape in 2017.
 During her studies, she volunteered for and held leadership positions within various organisations that serve to improve the lives of the poor and of marginalised communities.
 She was the chairperson of Students for Law and Social Justice and a peer facilitator for Africa Unite.

 In 2016, Asiphe was selected for the prestigious South Africa Washington International Program.
-She holds a Masters in Law, State and Multilevel Government from the Dullah Omar Institute at the University of the Western Cape.
+She is currently pursuing a Masters in Law, State and Multilevel Government at the Dullah Omar Institute at the University of the Western Cape.
 Asiphe has also interned for various organisations including SECTION27 and the Financial and Fiscal Commission of South Africa.